MedPhysUL/delia/README.md

 # A deeper look into the `PatientsDataExtractor` object

-The `PatientsDataExtractor` has 3 important variables:  a `path_to_patients_folder` (which dictates the path to the folder that contains all patient records), a `series_descriptions` (which dictates the images that needs to be extracted from the patient records) and `transforms` that defines a sequence of transformations to apply on images or segmentations.
+The `PatientsDataExtractor` has 4 important variables:  a `path_to_patients_folder` (which dictates the path to the folder that contains all patient records), a `tag` (which specifies which tag to use when choosing which images need to be extracted, if no value is given, this defaults to `SeriesDescription`), a `tag_values` (which dictates the images that needs to be extracted from the patient records) and `transforms` that defines a sequence of transformations to apply on images or segmentations.
 For each patient/folder available in the `path_to_patients_folder`, all DICOM files in their folder are read.
-If the series descriptions of a certain volume match one of the descriptions present in the given `series_descriptions` dictionary, this volume and its segmentation (if available) are automatically added to the `PatientDataModel`.
-Note that if no `series_descriptions` dictionary is given (`series_descriptions = None`), then all images (and associated segmentations) will be added to the database.
+If the specified tag's value of a certain volume match one of the descriptions present in the given `tag_values` dictionary, this volume and its segmentation (if available) are automatically added to the `PatientDataModel`.
+Note that if no `tag_values` dictionary is given (`tag_values = None`), then all images (and associated segmentations) will be added to the database.

 The `PatientsDataExtractor` can therefore be used to iteratively perform tasks on each of the patients, such as displaying certain images, transforming images into numpy arrays, or creating an HDF5 database using the `PatientsDatabase`.
 It is this last task that is highlighted in this package, but it must be understood that the data extraction is performed in a very general manner by the `PatientsDataExtractor` and is therefore not limited to this single application.
 For example, someone could easily develop a `Numpydatabase` whose creation would be ensured by the `PatientsDataExtractor`, similar to the current `PatientsDatabase` based on the HDF5 format.

 # TODO

-- [ ] Generalize the use of arbitrary tags to choose images to extract.
+- [√] Generalize the use of arbitrary tags to choose images to extract.
 At the moment, the only tag available is `series_descriptions`.
+- [ ] Find which DICOM tags act in unusual ways such as having data associated with .repval and .value which differ by more than just their type.
+For now, both are used to obtain the same value in delia/readers/patient_data/factories/patient_data_factories.py (152-155) and delia/readers/image/dicom_reader.py (113-116).
+- [ ] Allow for more comprehensive use of tags such as using AND, OR and NOT between tags and their values.
 - [ ] Loosen monai version requirements (monai==1.0.1) to allow for more recent versions.
 This needs a redefinition of the way transforms are applied.